Naturalistic Approaches to Social Construction

 X causally constructs Y if and only if X causes Y to exist or to persist or X controls the kind-typical properties of Y.

-More obscure is the idea that X's construction of Y is some sort of constitutive relationship.
+There is no special problem posed by the claim that human social and linguistic activities cause certain things to exist or persist, or cause certain facts to be.
+More obscure is the idea that X’s construction of Y is some sort of constitutive relationship.
 Many constructionist claims seem to involve the idea that the world is itself “made up” by social and cultural activities in ways that suggest our socio-linguistic behaviors are at least necessary to the object in question.
 This suggests a relationship such as:

 X constitutively constructs Y if and only if X’s conceptual or social activity regarding an individual y is metaphysically necessary for y to be a Y.